 It’s the lazy girl’s guide to happiness, in dessert form really.
 This Christmas cranberry cobbler is a direct result of an incredible lazy streak when it comes to cooking for anything outside of the wedding I’m catering tomorrow.

 Instead of attempting to make a complicated Christmas cake (it really was on my list this year, but I couldn’t make it happen), I opted for a simple dessert that also doubles as breakfast (presently eating a slice as we speak…).
-And when you’re cooking Christmas Eve dinner the day after busting out a catering gig, there’s no way I’m making things harder on myself at my favorite time of year.
+As much as I love the idea of making a layered stunning cake, I know my limitations.